Andalucía por Sí

-Andalucía por Sí ("Andalusia by Itself", A×Sí) is an Andalusian nationalist political party founded in 2016, succeeding the late Andalusian Party.
-Its results in regional and general elections have been mostly residual, but at the local it holds more than 100 councilors and several mayorships.
+Andalucía por Sí ("Andalusia by Itself", A×Sí) is an Andalusian nationalist political party founded in 2016 as a successor to the former Andalusian Party.
+Its results in regional and general elections have been mostly residual, but it holds more than 100 local councilors and several mayorships.

 After the dissolution of the Andalusian Party, Andalusianism lacked a strong party of reference.
 In February 2016 the platform "Andalucía × Sí" was created, and as a prelude to the party a manifesto called "28 de febrero" was signed by personalities such as Javier Aroca or José Chamizo.
 In November 2016, in a constituent congress with more than 400 attendees, many of them former activists of the AP.
 He defined himself as a federalist and left-wing activist, wanting to distance himself from the extinct AP and its errors.
 During the crisis of the coronavirus disease pandemic in 2020, he proposed, in the town halls where he had municipal representation, to fly the flags of the European Union at half-mast due to the lack of solidarity to help Spain.